5. JavaScript API Reference

 class FutharkContext()

-A bookkeeping class representing an instance of a Futhark program.
-Do not directly invoke its constructor - always use the newFutharkContext() factory function.
+A bookkeeping class representing an instance of a compiled Futhark program.

 FutharkContext.free()

 Frees all memory created by the FutharkContext object.
-Should be called when the FutharkContext is done being used.
-It is an error use a FutharkArray or FutharkOpaque after the FutharkContext on which they were defined has been freed.
+It is an error to use a FutharkArray or FutharkOpaque after the FutharkContext on which they were defined has been freed.

 5.3.
 Values

-Numeric types u8, u16, u32, i8, i16, i32, f32, and f64 are mapped to JavaScript’s standard number type.
-64-bit integers u64, and i64 are mapped to BigInt. bool is mapped to JavaScript’s boolean type.
-Arrays are represented by the FutharkArray. complex types (records, nested tuples, etc) are represented by the FutharkOpaque class.
+Numeric types u8, u16, u32, i8, i16, i32, f16, f32, and f64 are mapped to JavaScript’s standard number type.
+64-bit integers u64 and i64 are mapped to BigInt. bool is mapped to JavaScript’s boolean type.
+Arrays are represented by FutharkArray objects.
+Complex types (records, nested tuples, etc.) are represented by FutharkOpaque objects.

 5.4.
 FutharkArray